Contact information:

 PPJASS has been involved in many special events in the community as well.
 When postage stamps were issued honoring Duke Ellington in 1986, Louis Armstrong in 1995 and various big band leaders in 1996, the society arranged for live jazz to be played outside the main post office building.
 When the jazz-themed movies "Round Midnight" in 1987 and "Bird" in 1988 came to town, the society lined up local bands to play in the lobbies of the theaters.
 It also provided entertainment for the "Century Of Jazz" celebration at the Pioneers Museum and Pikes Peak Center in 1990, and famed jazz photographer William Gottlieb's "Golden Age Of Jazz" exhibit at the Pioneers Museum in 1996.
 PPJASS co-sponsored Colorado Springs visits by the Woody Herman Orchestra in 1987 and Mel Torme in 1995, and jazz festivals with the United Way in 1995 and 1996.

 Established in 1996, the Alice Award has been given each year to a local musician who exhibits not only a high degree of musical talent and experience, but must also have those intangible attributes that can only be described as "class."
 The first winner was vocalist Alice Cardozo, for whom the award was named.
-Subsequent honorees have been Dale Chamberlin, Johnny Smith, Frank Fanelli, Art Wiggins, Ray DeWitt, Jerry Brown and Bruce Pennington.
+Subsequent honorees have included Dale Chamberlin, Johnny Smith, Frank Fanelli, Art Wiggins, Ray DeWitt, Jerry Brown, Bruce Pennington, Laura Davis, Tom O'Boyle, Dwight Shaw, Chris Walters, Steve Harget, Al Eberhardt, John Turner, Rick Crafts, Wayne Wilkinson, Mark Raphael, Tom Fowler, Steve Rempelos, Lila Mori, Alan Joseph, Ed Hureau, and Trip Ziegler.
+At the 2020 presentation by Lynda Dunne Brown, Jerry's wife, she announced that the award would no longer be presented, as she does not want it continued without Jerry who was its creator/designer.

-The Pikes Peak Jazz And Swing Society is an active and vital organization with over 500 members.
+The Pikes Peak Jazz And Swing Society is an active and vital organization with over 400 members.
 Anyone interested is invited to join, with annual membership dues of $30 for families, $20 for individuals and $5 for students.
-Write to PO Box 6802, Colorado Springs, CO 80934 to become a member, or call 632-8719 for further information.
 Of course, you can just come to a Second Sunday Jazz Affair, or a Jazz in the Parks concert, and if you have a good time, sign up as a member there.
 There's much to enjoy on the local jazz scene, and PPJASS is right there in the forefront.